The Suez Crisis: Nasser's gamble and a failed top-secret Cold War agreement

 What were the causes of the Suez Crisis?

-The years leading up to the Suez Crisis were marked by a series of events that heightened tensions in the Middle East and set the stage for the impending conflict.
+The years leading up to the Suez Crisis were filled with a series of events that heightened tensions in the Middle East and set the stage for the impending conflict.

 Gamal Abdel Nasser's rise to power in Egypt was accompanied by a vision of Arab nationalism and a desire to diminish Western influence in the region.